 Mohs micrographic surgery removes a tumor layer by layer.
 It is used for high-risk tumors.
-It also used for skin cancer on the face and ears because it produces less scar tissue.
-Your doctor will first numb the area with a local anesthetic and then cuts away the tumor in thin layers.
+It also used for skin cancer on the face and ears because it minimizes the total amount of tissue removed.
+Your doctor will first numb the area with a local anesthetic and then delicately excise (remove) the tumor in thin layers.
 Each layer is checked for cancer cells with a microscope.
 Your doctor removes layers until no cancer cells are seen.

 Mohs micrographic surgery is very effective in removing skin cancer.
 It is becoming more and more common because of its effectiveness and because it leads to less scarring.

 Shave excision shaves a very small tumor or lesion off the skin’s surface.
 Your doctor will numb the area with a local anesthetic.
 The tumor or lesion is then shaved off with a blade.

 Simple or wide excision removes many types of tumors, as well as nearby tissue.
 Your doctor will first numb the area with a local anesthetic.
 Your doctor then cuts out the tumor or lesion and some underlying tissue and surrounding healthy tissue.
 Your doctor stitches the incision and applies a bandage.